crivotz/v-ide-pathogen/README.md

 # V-ide
 Vim custom configuration, oriented for web developers (rails, ruby, php, html, css, SCSS, javascript).
-I use this repository mainly to keep track of the changes that I make on my setup Vim.
+I use this repository mainly to keep track of the changes that I made on my Vim configuration.
 But I hope that it will be useful to other

 Thanks to the developers of these plugins/color schemes